Succession: 'Elders reluctant to let go for fear of pauperdom'

 Responding to the proposals, Fianna Fail’s Jackie Cahill described the stats on the number of young people that currently have control of land as “frightening“.

-“At the end of the day, the ability to have land in your name, and the future decisions for that land, is key going forward.
+“At the end of the day, the ability to have land in your name, and the future decisions for that land, is key going forward.”

 On the need for succession and land mobility, Cahill referred to recent media reports on the rapidly increasing price of land leasing.